FRRouting/frr/redhat/README.rpm_build.md

 ### init.d based systems (ie CentOS 6):

+1. Edit /etc/frr/daemons and enable required routing daemons (Zebra is probably needed for most deployments, so make sure to enable it.)

-1. Enable the daemons as needed to run after boot (Zebra is mandatory)
+2. Enable the daemons as needed to run after boot (Zebra is mandatory)

-        chkconfig zebra on
-        chkconfig ospfd on
-        chkconfig ospf6d on
-        chkconfig bgpd on
-        ... etc

-2. If you want to run `watchfrr`, then configure `/etc/sysconfig/frr` and uncomment the line with the daemons for `watchfrr` to monitor, then enable watchfrr

-        chkconfig watchfrr on
+        chkconfig frr on

 3. Check your firewall / IPtables to make sure the routing protocols are allowed.

-4. Start the daemons (or reboot)
+5. Start the FRR daemons (or reboot)

-        service zebra start
-        service bgpd start
-        service ospfd start
+        service frr start
-        ... etc

-Configuration is stored in `/etc/frr/*.conf` files.
+Configuration is stored in `/etc/frr/*.conf` files and daemon selection is stored in `/etc/frr/daemons`.

-### systemd based systems (ie CentOS 7, Fedora 22)
+### systemd based systems (ie CentOS 7, Fedora 24)

+1. Edit /etc/frr/daemons and enable required routing daemons (Zebra is probably needed for most deployments, so make sure to enable it.)

-1. Enable the daemons as needed to run after boot (Zebra is mandatory)
+2. Enable the frr daemons to run after boot.

-        systemctl enable zebra
-        systemctl enable ospfd
-        systemctl enable ospf6d
-        systemctl enable bgpd
+        systemctl enable frr
-        ... etc

-    Note: There is no watchfrr on systemd based systems.
-Systemd contains the functionality of monitoring and restarting daemons.

 2. Check your firewall / IPtables to make sure the routing protocols are allowed.

 3. Start the daemons (or reboot)

-        systemctl start zebra
-        systemctl start bgpd
-        systemctl start ospfd
+        systemctl start frr
-        ... etc

-Configuration is stored in `/etc/frr/*.conf` files.
+Configuration is stored in `/etc/frr/*.conf` files and daemon selection is stored in `/etc/frr/daemons`.